-China is not a water-rich land.
-The country’s per-person water supply is actually quite low.
-The water that does exist is unevenly distributed across China’s massive landscape.
-So, too, are treatment facilities adequate to mitigate high levels of agricultural and industrial contamination.
+China does not have a lot of water.
+The country’s water supply per person is actually relatively low.
+Water that does exist is spread unevenly over China’s vast geography.
+Treatment facilities are also insufficient to reduce excessive levels of agricultural and industrial contamination.

-China produces over 3.5 million tons of sewage waste per day.
-To treat just half that amount, they would need to invest in 10,000 treatment facilities.
-Some modern wastewater treatment plants and sanitation systems do exist, but many more are required.
+Every day, China generates around 3.5 million tons of sewage waste.
+To cure half of that amount, they’d need to build 10,000 treatment centers.
+Although there are some sophisticated wastewater treatment plants and sanitation systems in place, many more are needed.

-Perhaps half of all Chinese—a staggering 600 million people—drink water that is contaminated by human or animal waste.
-These people are subjected to waterborne disease and a myriad of human health concerns related to the use of polluted water.
+Half of China’s population, or 600 million people, consume water tainted by human or animal waste.
+These folks are vulnerable to waterborne disease and a slew of other human health issues associated with the usage of contaminated water.

-At dumps, toxic runoff often percolates through the earth to contaminate groundwater aquifers.
-Untreated mining and industrial waste leaves some waters contaminated with such high metal content that they literally run red with rust-colored water.
-Lead levels have been recorded in Chinese rivers that are some 44 times greater than accepted norms.
+Toxic runoff from dumps frequently percolates into the earth, contaminating groundwater aquifers.
+Some waters are contaminated with such high metal content from untreated mining and industrial waste that they literally run red with rust-colored water.
+Lead levels in Chinese waterways have been found to be 44 times higher than established guidelines.

-Clean water is essential to the nation’s agrarian economy, which consumes about 75 percent of China’s total water resource.
-Heavy metals that persist in water can be taken up by food crops grown with that water and may cause cancer, kidney stones, or other health problems.
+Clean water is critical to China’s agrarian economy, which utilizes over 75% of the country’s total water supply.
+Heavy metals in water can be absorbed by food crops cultivated with that water, causing cancer, renal stones, and other health issues.

-China’s cash crop—rice—has seen reduced yields in some locales and many consumers are wary of eating food that they believe was grown with tainted water.
+Rice, China’s cash crop, has witnessed lower yields in some areas, and many consumers are apprehensive about consuming food grown with contaminated water.